 3. Wholesome ingredients.

 Hummus requires limited ingredients that are void of artificial colors, flavors, and sweeteners.
 Add the ingredients to a blender or food processor, and that’s it!
 A mouth-watering healthy snack that’s prepared within a matter of minutes.

 4. Ease of preparation at home and on trail.

 If preparing the recipe for use in the backcountry, spread the mixture onto dehydrator trays and dehydrate at 145℉ (63℃) until completely dry.
 The dehydrated hummus requires less than 15 minutes to rehydrate with cold water in the backcountry, which is important when your stomach impatiently waits for the next meal.

 Our favorite way to eat this treat is to top a Honey Stinger Waffle with a spoonful of rehydrated hummus.
 Yum!
 This boosts the meal by 150 calories and 1 gram of protein by adding only a small volume of food.
 The caloric density of this treat also increases to 142 kcal/oz with the addition of the waffle.
 Now, that’s an ultralight treat!

 Check out a few of our favorite stroopwaffle flavors available in our shop…

 Words of advice…

-Consider making a double batch, as it will be difficult to save this chocolate hummus recipe for later.
+Consider making a double batch, as saving this chocolate hummus recipe for later will be difficult.